geraldsadya/geraldsadya/README.md

 - 🎵 Lifting weights
 - 🚴‍♂️ Out for a run or working out to stay energized.

-*"Power is power." — Cersei Lannister*
+*"Code is like humor.
+When you have to explain it, it’s bad." — Cory House*

 <!-- SNAKE ANIMATION - Eats your contribution grid -->
 <p align="center">